mklimek1/final-project/ref-cat.md

 ### Trados Studio 2022

-[Trados Studio](https://www.trados.com/products/trados-studio/whats-new-studio-2022.html) is the oldest CAT software and often regarded as an industry-standard.
+[Trados Studio](https://www.trados.com/products/trados-studio/whats-new-studio-2022.html) is the oldest CAT software and often regarded as an industry standard.
 It works as a desktop application.

 In this project, Trados Studio 2022 ver.
 17.0.4.13209 was used.